Many people contribute to a fishery assessment, your contribution is valuable and will lead to a better assessment of that fishery.

 A fishery assessment begins when a fishery contracts a certification body.
 The certification body gathers information about the assessment and assigns an assessment team.

 The assessment team analyses information about the fishery, such as technical papers, reports and data.
 They use this information to decide on draft scoring of the fishery against the MSC Fisheries Standard.

 The assessment is announced in the MSC fisheries updates email.
 The announcement includes the assessment team members and the details of the site visit.

 The certification body publishes the Announcement Comment Draft Report on the MSC Track a Fishery website.
 This report includes draft scoring against the MSC Fisheries Standard with rationale and supporting information.
 For an overview of the Performance Indicators of the Standard see document below.

 At this stage you can

+Using the stakeholder input template, comment on the Announcement Comment Draft Report.
 Include any evidence, references or information to support your comments and be of use to the assessment team.

 It’s most helpful to the assessment team if you focus your feedback on the draft scoring and any information gaps in the assessment.

 If this is the first time a fishery has been assessed, you have 60 days to provide your comments.
 If it is a re-assessment of the fishery, you have 30 days to comment.

 Email the completed stakeholder input template to the assessment team.
 The team’s contact details will be on the MSC Track a Fishery website in the contact tab of your fishery of interest.